jamesnike/LocalEventConnect/replit.md

 ## Changelog

 - July 10, 2025.
+Created 25 comprehensive sample events with detailed descriptions hosted by 5 new users (Fan Jiang, Xiehuang, Tangbao, Riri, Susu) across all categories and time slots
+- July 10, 2025.
+Added 5 new users to database with diverse interests and locations (San Francisco, New York, Los Angeles, Seattle, Austin)
+- July 10, 2025.
 Enhanced Group Chat button visibility - now shows whenever user has RSVPed to an event ('going' status) regardless of entry point, enabling immediate access to group chat after RSVP
 - July 10, 2025.
 Fixed Group Chat navigation to properly open EventContent for specific event with chat tab active from all pages (Browse, My Events, Home)
 - July 10, 2025.
 Fixed Browse page time filtering to use local timezone instead of UTC, eliminating one-day difference in event filtering